prashu1894/Projects/chat_server/README.md

 Multithreading is a programming technique that allows a single program to perform multiple tasks concurrently by creating and managing multiple threads of execution.

-Web socket is created with the serve when any client is connected to the server.
+Web socket is created with the server when any client is connected to the server.
 Each Client will run on their own thread.
 When a client comes in or leaves, server will broadcast the message.